jfo/blog/source/drafts/rust.md

 `try!` is designed to allow early bailing from a function that returns a result.
 It doesn't work in `main()` because main doesn't return a result!
-But it will work perfectly finely in the other functions I've written, with a little change to their signatures... take the noise function as an example!
+But it will work perfectly fine in the other functions I've written, with a little change to their signatures... take the noise function as an example!

 ```rust